 The Two Forms of Vitamin B12 You Need to Know

 Vitamin B12 is the largest and most complex vitamin we know today.
 In supplements, it comes in two primary forms: methylcobalamin or cyanocobalamin.

 These two forms differ in a couple of key areas explained below.

 Methylcobalamin is the best absorbed form of supplemental B12 in the body because it is bioactive.
 In other words, it’s readily available to positively interact with our cells.

-This form has a chemical structure that contains a methyl group, which consists of a hydrogen and oxygen molecule.
+This form has a chemical structure that has a methyl group, which consists of a hydrogen and oxygen molecule.
 This methyl group makes it the most active form of Vitamin B12 in the body.

 Methylcobalamin is also the most common form of B12 found in animal foods, which is why meat eaters don’t need to supplement.

 This cyanide group is the same as the poisonous cyanide you’ve heard of before, but irrelevant to the body at the levels found in Vitamin B12.
 It is also the only form of Vitamin B12 that gets created in a lab setting.